 Defense in Buffalo Billion case: Ex-school head acted fairly

-The trial comes just months after a former top aide to Cuomo was convicted in a related trial.
+The trial comes just months after a former top aide to Gov. Andrew Cuomo was convicted in a related trial.